Westchester County, New York: In popular culture

 In print media, the area is a frequent setting of the Nero Wolfe detective stories by Rex Stout, which ran from 1934 to 1975.
 An early documented mention of Westchester County is in the Trixie Belden series (which ran from 1948 to 1986).
 The series was set in Sleepyside-on-Hudson, a fictional village in the Hudson Valley.
 The original author, Julie Campbell Tatham, modeled the fictional Crabapple Farm in Sleepyside after her own home at Wolf Hollow on Glendale Road in Ossining.
 She also mentioned it in her last work in the series: Cherry Ames, Country Doctor's Nurse.
 Westchester is the primary setting and residence of the main characters in The Clique young adult novel series by Lisi Harrison.
 In Edward Lewis Wallant's novel The Pawnbroker, the main character Sol Nazerman lives in Mount Vernon.

 In television, an early broadcast media presentation of Westchester County was on The Dick Van Dyke Show (1961–1966), whose main characters live in New Rochelle.
 Much was made of their suburban setting and Rob's separate world from New York City.
 The 1970s sitcom Maude was set in Tuckahoe.
 In the final season of the American sitcom Friends, the characters Monica and Chandler moved from New York City to live in Westchester.
 In the CBS sitcom How I Met Your Mother, Future Ted and his family live in Westchester.
 In the AMC show Mad Men, Ossining is home to main characters Don Draper and his family.
 From season 4, Don lives in Manhattan and Betty lives with Henry Francis and the children in Rye.

-The animated show Big Mouth is also set in Westchester County, where creator Nick Kroll grew up.
+The Netflix animated series Big Mouth is set in Westchester County, where its creators Nick Kroll and Andrew Goldberg also grew up.